 What is flexible working?.

-Flexible working is on the rise.
 Employers are increasingly giving employees an element of freedom to define a working arrangement that supports their lifestyle.
 Traditionally associated with the needs of parents and carers, many organisations now recognise the business benefits of a more flexible way of working.

 The Building Blocks of Flexible Working